yihangdong04-hub/yihangdong04-hub/README.md

 # Hi there, I'm Dong Yihang 👋

-I'm an undergraduate student at the **University of Electronic Science and Technology of China (UESTC)**.
+I'm currently a MSc student at **The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen)**.
+Previously, I was an undergraduate at the **University of Electronic Science and Technology of China (UESTC)**.

 ## 📫 How to reach me
-- Email: 2022190901025@std.uestc.edu.cn
+- Email: yihangdong04@gmail.com